evanelang/EC_551_ENIGMA/README.md

 # How to use
 - Final
 -
-  |_  ENIGMA_FULL.zip      The whole Vivado Project
+  |_  ENIGMA_FULL.zip      The whole Vivado Project, unzip this and load the vivado project file inside

   |_  UART_FINAL.py        The Python interface for UART communication between PC and FPGA.
 A new window would pop up on running the code, and simply type in whatever needed to
                            be sent.
 This Python code is specifically wrote for Windows system, please connect the programmed FPGA board to one of the USB on your computer before start the program, or the program won't be able to find the COM port.
 If issue still occurs, please check "*Device Manager*" and refer to "*Serial*" to see if the board is assigned to any port other than "*COM4*", and change *Line 99* to the corresponding name.
   |_  uart_top.bit       The bitstream file to program the Bays3 Board

-- OLD                       These are all the files we used during the development process
+These are all the files we used during the development and can be looked at to see the project's progress over time
+- OLD
   |_  long_code

   |_  Shizhe_code